 It all went differently than expected.
 When Krishna learned that Ton had crashed in the mountains, he drove to Kathmandu on the back of Makar's motorcycle in record time to assist Marcel where possible.

 In the weeks that followed the school board, as a tribute to Ton, complemented the name of the school with: In the Memory of Ton van den Brink.

-The current school consists of 5 classrooms and is made up of tree trunks and corrugated iron without windows.
-The floor consists of tamped clay soil.
+The original school consisted of 5 classrooms and was built from tree trunks and corrugated iron without windows.
+The floor consists of compacted clay soil.
 There is no heating and the wind blows in through the cracks.
-The sanitary facilities consist of a ramshackle structure containing two squat toilets for children, which drain to a hole dug behind the building.
+The sanitary facilities consist of a rickety structure with two children's squat toilets that drain to a hole dug behind the building.